 Amex Blue Cash Everyday® Card: Pros and Cons

 Bottom Line: It’s hard to pinpoint the perfect consumer for this cash back credit card.
-If you’re serious about dedicating yourself to a grocery store cash back card from American Express, you may want to consider spending the extra $95 in annual fees to get 6% back from the Blue Cash Preferred.
+If you’re serious about dedicating yourself to a supermarket cash back card from American Express, you may want to consider spending the extra $95 in annual fees to get 6% back from the Blue Cash Preferred.
 And if you are looking for straightforward cash back rewards, you may be better off with the steady returns of a 2% cash back card.
+Terms apply.

 To see the rates and fees for the American Express cards featured, please visit the following links: Blue Cash Preferred® Card from American Express: See Rates and Fees; Blue Cash Everyday® Card from American Express: See Rates and Fees